RichardSterry/msc-project/docs/index.md

 # Disentangled Speaker Representations in Neural Text-To-Speech Synthesis
 ### Richard Sterry, September 2018
-Audio samples and supplementary materials in support of my project for the MSc Computational Statistics & Machine Learning, UCL.
+This website presents audio samples and supplementary materials in support of my project for the MSc
+Computational Statistics & Machine Learning, UCL.

+My written report is [here](docs/report/COMPGM99-Sterry-Richard.pdf).

 I used Facebook AI Research's [VoiceLoop](https://github.com/facebookresearch/loop) model as the starting point.
 Many thanks to FAIR for making their implementation public on GitHub.

+Many thanks to Jiameng Gao and Papercup Technologies for hosting my project.
+Also to Mark Herbster for providing academic supervision.

 ## Part I: Introduction
 ### [Chapter 1: A Brief History of Speech Synthesis](introduction_resources.md)